 The slightly grey area between zero code and code.
 Sometimes, no-code doesn't quite cut it and you might need to use lines of code here and there to get something done.

-Stands for 'minimum viable product', or the most basic version of something you're building to prove its viability (i.e. ability to work successfully).
+Stands for 'minimum viable product', or the most basic version of something you're building to prove its ability to work successfully.
+A lot of people use no-code tools (which are easy and quick to use) to build out an MVP before moving on to code to build a bespoke version of their project or product.

 You might see this term being used to refer to products or tools that you just sign up for and can start using right away.
 It's a development of the term that's been around for years to describe hardware that you can plug into a computer and use immediately, without needing to install software to make it work.